askui/askui-dev-docs/docs/docs/general/01-Getting Started/guide-how-askui-works.md

 ![control-client](./images/how_askui_works_client.png)

 The **AskUI Control Client** provides the API that tells AskUI what/how to automate.
 Once you start using AskUI, you will mostly interact with AskUI via the **AskUI Control Client**.
-In most of our tutorials and demonstrations, you will see `let aui: UIControlClient` is declared and combined with an *Action* and *Element-descriptions* which ends up forming an instruction, e.g:
+In most of our tutorials and demonstrations, you will see `let aui: UIControlClient` is declared and combined with an *Action* and *Element-descriptions* which ends up forming an instruction, for example:

 ```ts
 await aui.click().button().withText('login').exec();